microsoft/pai/hadoop-ai/README.md

   sourcefile: org.apache.hadoop.yarn.util.LinuxResourceCalculatorPlugin

-   In the node manager, the node's GPU capacity is collected by running a nvidia-sim command when the Node Manger service starts.
+   In the node manager, the node's GPU capacity is collected by running a nvidia-smi command when the Node Manger service starts.
 We only collect the GPU capacity during NM's initialization.
    Node manger heartbeat does not report resource utilization status in Hadoop 2.7.2.
 In Hadoop 2.8 or later, Node Manger heartbeat is reporting the local resource information, we will consider adding more GPU status in the heartbeat.

 ## Web apps   ##